 However you serve it, the rich, slow-cooked flavors of dry-aged barbacoa will always be center of attention.

-Why Dry-Aged Beef Barbacoa is Worth It
+Why Dry-Aged Beef Barbacoa Torta is Worth It

 If you’ve only had barbacoa made with standard beef, you’re in for a special treat.
 The intense flavor and natural tenderness of dry-aged beef make a noticeable difference in every bite.
 It’s a simple way to elevate an already delicious dish and turn it into something truly special.